 The many uses of Virtual Reality

 Virtual Reality is considered to have great potential to revolutionize many industries, like the spread of the personal computer and the smartphone did.
 A Goldman Sachs report estimates that VR could be worth up to $80 billion by 2025.
+The future sure seems bright for VR.
 Video games are the leader in this market, but real estate, healthcare, engineering, education or the military are important players in the development of VR as well.

 VR technology makes it possible to do bungee-jumping without leaving the house, to fight dragons in a video game, to travel in time and see how your city used to look like in the Middle Ages, or to go on a field trip on the other side of the globe.

 You can have a lot of fun with VR.

 You can also learn a lot of things with VR.